BlueBrain/data-validation-framework/README.rst

 ``dvf.task.SetValidationTask``.
 In both cases, you can define relations between these sub-tasks since one could need the result of another one to run properly.
 This is defined in two steps:

-1. in the required task, a ``output_columns`` attribut should be defined so that the next tasks can know what data is available, as shown in the previous example for the ``ValidationTask1``.
+1. in the required task, a ``output_columns`` attribute should be defined so that the next tasks can know what data is available, as shown in the previous example for the ``ValidationTask1``.
 2. in the task that requires another task, a ``inputs`` method should be defined, as shown in the previous example for the ``ValidationTask2``.